Sage Tea Benefits

 In the UK alone, an estimated 750,000 people live with conditions such as Dementia and Alzheimer’s disease.
 This number could very well double in the next 40 years as Britain’s population ages.
 Could Sage Tea be the answer to this, too?
 Maybe.

-Some scientists believe that Sage Tea has neurological benefits.
+Some scientists believe that Sage Tea health benefits has neurological benefits.
 According to research, Sage can protect ‘chemical messengers’ which carry information in the brain.
 These are essential to memory.
 This concept dates back to 1597 when John Gerold wrote:

 “[Sage is] singularly good for the head and brain and quickeneth the nerves and memory”.